 In June 2016, the Company executed an option and license agreement with Onxeo S.A. ("Onxeo"), a public French company, which gave Monopar the exclusive option to license (on a world-wide exclusive basis) Validive to pursue treating severe oral mucositis in patients undergoing chemoradiation treatment for head and neck cancers.
-The prenegotiated Onxeo license agreement for Validive as part of the option agreement includes clinical, regulatory, developmental and sales milestones and escalating royalties on net sales .
+The pre-negotiated Onxeo license agreement for Validive as part of the option agreement includes clinical, regulatory, developmental and sales milestones and escalating royalties on net sales .
 On September 8, 2017, the Company exercised the license option, and therefore paid Onxeo the \$1 million fee under the option and license agreement.

 On March 27, 2023, Monopar announced the discontinuation of its Validive Phase 2b/3 VOICE trial based upon the Data Safety Monitoring Board ("DSMB") determination that the trial did not meet the pre-defined threshold for efficacy of a 15% absolute difference in severe oral mucositis prevention between Validive and placebo.
-The Company does not anticipate further development under the Onxeo license agreement or any future license or royalty obligations.
+The Company is planning to terminate the license and does not anticipate any future license or royalty obligations under the Onxeo license agreement.